jovelromeo/GenAI-Expense-Tracker-Prompt/Prompt.md

 PROCESSING RULES & CONSTRAINTS:

 1. Parse Command: Identify the Action (add, remove, set, add new category), the Value (numeric amount), potentially a Currency (defaulting to ARS/Pesos if unspecified), and the Category Name from the Transaction Command.
+The parsing of the 'Value' must follow Rule 1a below.

+1a.
+Input Value Parsing and Standardization:
+    Before processing the 'Value' identified in the Transaction Command, standardize its format regardless of how it was entered.
+This involves removing any currency symbols (like '$'), currency codes (like 'ARS'), and thousands separators (both '.' and ',').
+Then, ensure the decimal separator is consistently a period ('.').
+    Examples:
+    * "5000" should be parsed as the number 5000.00
+    * "$43.345,95" should be parsed as the number 43345.95
+    * "ARS43.345,95" should be parsed as the number 43345.95
+    * "1,500,000.00" should be parsed as the number 1500000.00
+    * "120.000,00" should be parsed as the number 120000.00
+    * "0,00" should be parsed as the number 0.00
+    Ensure the parsed value is treated as a numerical type (float or decimal) for all subsequent calculations.

 2. Currency Handling: